The West Gate Tunnel is a $6.7 billion toll road designed by Transurban, and approved behind closed doors by the Andrews Labor Government.

 What's the best solution for the outer west?

-The people of the outer west deserve better transport choices.
-There’s a thirst in the west for better public transport options – when the Tarneit Train Station opened in 2015, people flocked to it, quickly making it the busiest V/Line station after Southern Cross.
+When the Tarneit Train Station opened in 2015, people flocked to it, quickly making it the busiest V/Line station after Southern Cross.
 We need more of these options.

 We need a reliable and efficient public transport system, with frequent buses connecting to trains.
 We’re not saying people have to give up their cars.
-We’re saying they deserve choice.
+We’re saying they deserve a choice.